 A data-driven organization reduces risk by informing decisions through rational analysis; it doesn’t eliminate the human factor.
 Leadership still gets to determine the organizational goals as well as the parameters of the decision.
 The people who are ultimately responsible for the outcomes get to choose which actions will be automated.

-But here’s the risk: by not trusting the data, opportunities could be lost.
-In the time it takes for people to gather and analyze information, form committees and come to a conclusion, the market may have shifted, prices and availability may have changed, or a competitor may have taken the lead.
-Automation can provide faster, more accurate decisions that can deliver real, measurable ROI.
+But here’s the risk: opportunities could be lost by not trusting the data.
+In the time it takes for people to gather and analyze information, form committees, and conclude, the market may have shifted, prices and availability may have changed, or a competitor may have taken the lead.
+Automation can provide faster, more accurate decisions that deliver real, measurable ROI.

 Prescriptive analytics doesn’t have to mean that all decision-making is turned over to the machines.
-But it can provide unbiased, rational conclusions that are vital to the health and growth of the organization.
-The fact is, because humans are involved, it will take time to build a culture that leads to trust.
+But it can provide unbiased, rational conclusions vital to the organization’s health and growth.
+Because humans are involved, building a culture that leads to trust will take time.
 Leadership’s responsibility is to live it and support it throughout the enterprise.
-For data-driven organizations, making that leap – from descriptive to predictive to, finally prescriptive analytics – can bring with it a huge competitive advantage.
+For data-driven organizations, making that leap – from descriptive to predictive to, finally, prescriptive analytics – can bring a huge competitive advantage.